otus-devops-2019-05/ivbor7_microservices/README.md

           value: {{ .Values.databaseHost }}
 ```

-and it will be so:
+and so it will be:

 ```yml
 env: